August 15th 2018 – By: William Larsen – Civilians News – “News For All Views”

-I haven’t invested in Tesla Incorporated because of their proposed, “self driving cars.”
+I haven’t invested in Tesla because of their proposed, “self driving cars.”

-How should I feel about putting my life in the hands of an Ai chauffeur?
-And also, what are the implications of, “self driving vehicles?”
+How do you feel about putting your life in the hands of an Ai chauffeur?
+And what are the implications of, “self driving vehicles,” moving forward?

-But again, being 32 years old, growing up in Detroit, hearing the rumors of corruption surrounding the auto industry for decades… I can merely speculate.
+But again, being 32 years old, growing up in (suburban) Detroit, hearing the rumors surrounding the auto industry for decades… I can merely speculate.

 -William Larsen, Civilians News